-To provide some prompts or alarms to users, Administrator can use the header command to configure a title on the switch.
-If a user logs in to the switch, the title is displayed.
+To provide some prompts or alarms to users, Administrator can use the header command to configure a title on the router.
+If a user logs in to the router, the title is displayed.
 Administrator can specify the title information, or specify the title information by using the contents of a file.
-The title displayed same for both local and remote users.
+The title displayed is the same for both local and remote users.